moisout/services-dashboard/README.md

 # Services Dashboard

-A simple starter page for apps
+A simple dashboard for apps.

-I made this for my self hosted apps, you can use it for anything
+I made this for my self hosted apps, you can use it for anything.

 ## Preview
 ![](.github/preview-gif.gif)